ajlennon/chomsky-nuremburg-analysis/reports/CHOMSKY_ANNOTATED_VERIFIED.md

 > Also, bear in mind, people ought to be pretty critical about the Nuremberg principles.
 I don't mean to suggest they're some kind of model of probity or anything.
 For one thing, they were ex post facto.
 These were determined to be crimes by the victors after they had won.

 ### Verification Status: ✅ VERIFIED (Confidence: 100%)

+**In Plain English:**
+"Ex post facto" means making something illegal after it was done.
+Normally, you can't be punished for something that was legal when you did it.
+But Nuremberg did exactly that - they created new laws after the war ended, then punished people for things they did during the war when those laws didn't exist.

+**Why This Matters:**
+This violates a basic legal principle: you can't be punished for something that wasn't illegal when you did it.
+It's like making speeding illegal today, then punishing you for speeding last year.

 **Analysis:** Chomsky's claim that Nuremberg principles were ex post facto (retroactive) is strongly supported.